 - Parmigiano-Reggiano cheese, for grating

-Preheat oven to 400°F. Cut about half the squash into 1-inch chunks to yield 4 cups.
+Preheat oven to 400°F (200°C).
+Cut about half the squash into 1-inch chunks, to yield 4 cups.
 Cut remaining squash into 1/4-inch dice.
-In a large mixing bowl, toss large squash chunks with 2 tablespoons olive oil, garlic, apple, red pepper flakes, sage sprigs, and a large pinch of salt until evenly coated, then spread in an even layer on a rimmed baking sheet.
-In a separate bowl, toss small diced squash with 2 tablespoons olive oil, maple syrup, and a pinch of salt, then spread in an even layer on a second rimmed baking sheet.
+In a large mixing bowl, toss large squash chunks with 2 tablespoons (30ml) olive oil, garlic, apple, red pepper flakes, sage sprigs, and a large pinch of salt until evenly coated, then spread in an even layer on a rimmed baking sheet.
+In a separate bowl, toss small diced squash with 2 tablespoons (30ml) olive oil, maple syrup, and a pinch of salt, then spread in an even layer on a second rimmed baking sheet.

 Bake both trays of squash, stirring once or twice during baking, until large chunks are very tender, about 45 minutes, and small diced squash is browned in spots, about 30 minutes.
 Discard sage sprigs from large squash chunks.

 Transfer large squash chunks, apple, and garlic cloves to a food processor, blender, or the container of a stick blender.
-Add miso and 1/4 cup broth and blend until a smooth puree forms.
+Add miso and 1/4 cup (60ml) broth and blend until a smooth purée forms.
 Season with salt.

-Add rice and cook, stirring, until rice is evenly coated in oil and toasted but not browned, 3-4 minutes (rice grains should start to look like tiny ice cubes: translucent around the edges and cloudy in the center).
+Add rice and cook, stirring, until rice is evenly coated in oil and toasted but not browned, 3 to 4 minutes.
+(Rice grains should start to look like tiny ice cubes: translucent around the edges and cloudy in the center.)

-Add wine and cook, stirring, until raw alcohol smell has cooked off and wine is almost fully evaporated, about 2 minutes.
+Add wine and cook, stirring, until raw alcohol smell has cooked off and wine has almost fully evaporated, about 2 minutes.

-Meanwhile, in a small saucepan, melt butter over medium-high heat until foaming subsides, 2-3 minutes.
-Add remaining 8 sage leaves and fry, gently swirling, until milk solids in butter turn hazelnut brown color, 1-2 minutes longer.
+Meanwhile, in a small saucepan, melt butter over medium-high heat until foaming subsides, 2 to 3 minutes.
+Add remaining 8 sage leaves and fry, gently swirling, until milk solids in butter turn a hazelnut-brown color, 1 to 2 minutes longer.
 Remove from heat.
-Using a slotted spoon, transfer sage leaves to a paper towel-lined plate.
+Using a slotted spoon, transfer sage leaves to a paper towel–lined plate.

-Open pressure cooker and stir to combine rice and cooking liquid; it should begin to form a creamy consistency.
-Stir in squash puree.
+Open pressure cooker and stir to combine rice and cooking liquid; it should begin to develop a creamy consistency.
+Stir in squash purée.

 Stir in a generous grating of Parmesan cheese, followed by the maple-roasted diced squash.
 Season with salt.
-Spoon risotto onto plates, top with fried sage leaves and more grated cheese.
+Spoon risotto onto plates, top with fried sage leaves and more grated cheese, and serve.